-- You and your first-tier subrecipients must maintain current registrations in Central Contractor Registration (CCR) as long as you have active Federal awards funded under the Recovery Act.
-(See also Chapter 20: Reporting Requirements.) - As the recipient, you agree to expeditiously obtain active registration with the CCR database if you do not currently have one, and to notify the relevant program office in writing of your updated registration. - Following satisfaction of this requirement, a Grant Adjustment Notice (GAN) will be issued to remove this special condition.
+- You and your first-tier subrecipients must maintain current registrations in The System for Award Management (SAM) as long as you have active Federal awards funded under the Recovery Act.
+(See also Chapter 3.15: Reporting Requirements.) - As the recipient, you agree to expeditiously obtain active registration with the CCR database if you do not currently have one, and to notify the relevant program office in writing of your updated registration. - Following satisfaction of this requirement, a Grant Adjustment Notice (GAN) will be issued to remove this special condition.